rnelsonchem/pHcalc/README.rst

 Example Usage
 #############

-*pHcalc* defines three classes - Acid, Neutral, and System - which are used in calculating the pH of the system. |H3O| and |OH-| are never explicitly defined.
+*pHcalc* defines three classes - Acid, Inert, and System - which are used in calculating the pH of the system. |H3O| and |OH-| are never explicitly defined.
 The |H3O| concentration is adjusted internally, and |OH-| is calculated using K\ :sub:`W`\ .

 .. code:: python

-    >>> from pHcalc.pHcalc import Acid, Neutral, System
+    >>> from pHcalc.pHcalc import Acid, Inert, System
     >>> import numpy as np
     >>> import matplotlib.pyplot as plt # Optional for plotting below